 Any mattress that makes you roll

 You will need a supportive, completely flat mattress.
 When I say supportive, I mean much more supportive than you think.
 This is because your body is seeking a stable surface on which to rest.
 (This is one of the reasons why it is often recommended that people with back pain sleep on the floor.)

 The mattress should have some give (without sinking in) so that it does not hurt your shoulder, hip or ankles.
 It should also immediately return to its normal, flat shape once you get off it.

 ABC Europe Mattress (The only choice we recommend)

-The Advanced BioStructural Correction Europe association oversees the training, accreditation and support of ABC™ throughout Europe.
+The Advanced BioStructural Correction Europe association (ABCE) oversees the training, accreditation and support of ABC™ throughout Europe.
 Using the same materials and construction as the American ABCI mattress, they have created the perfect mattress to support your alignment.

 The support of latex meets the cushioning comfort of wool to create the Rolls Royce of bedding!
 This mattress will provide your body with the support it needs for the best sleeping position, helping you to sleep the whole night through.
 6” of a proprietary latex blend topped with an organic cotton cover on both sides.
 The mattress is designed using top quality materials and should last 10+ years, making it great value compared to most mattresses which lose their firmness within a few years.